WE LOVE HISTORY

 Many of the original buildings form the 18th-century are still in Sisimiut, including the Old House from 1725 and the Blue Church from 1775, which is the oldest church in Greenland.
 The Blue Church was originally built in the village of Ukiivik, which until 1764 was named Holsteinsborg.
 The church was moved to the current location along with the rest of the city.
 The entrance to the cemetery at the Blue Church is decorated with a unique port of whale jaws.
 The new church, “Sisimiut Church”, located on the cliff, was built in 1926 and extended in 1984.

 In 1801, the city was hit by a copper epidemic that killed 400 inhabitants.
 The city quickly overcame the decline and grew throughout the 19th century.

 1900’s and forwards

-When the port was established in the 20th century, the city experienced the industrialization.
+When the port was established in the 20th century, the city experienced industrialization.
 In 1924, Royal Greenland established the first fish factory in Greenland.
 Fishing is still the primary occupation in Sisimiut with, among other things, a specialization in shrimp industry.

 Until 2008, Sisimiut was the administrative center of Sisimiut Municipality, which became the new Qeqqata municipality on January 1st 2009.
 However, Sisimiut retained its status as an administrative center, which, besides the municipality of Sisimiut, consists of the former Maniitsoq municipality and the former US air base “Kangerlussuaq”, that formerly existed outside municipal divisions.
 The local council consists of 13 people headed by mayor Malik Berthelsen, and they are represented by the four main parties in Greenland; Siumut, Atassut, Demokraatit and Inuit Ataqatigiit.